eyalk11/compare-my-stocks/README.md

 ## Additional Features

+* Get price history from Investpy (uses inversting.com)
-* Get transactions from My Stocks Protofolio
+* Get transactions from My Stocks Protofolio (by simple file export) - https://play.google.com/store/apps/details?id=co.peeksoft.stocks
-* Maximal control over comparisions
+* Combined protofolio from any broker/investments
+* Suited for your protoflio (no manual selection of stocks like in yahoo)
 * Use jupyter to quickly change paramters of the graph!

+* Introducing advanced features like P/E and price to sells (planned).
 * Find corelations between sectors  (planned)
-* Suited for your protoflio (no manual comparision)
 * Interacts with IB to get transaction (planned)
 * Exporting dataframes to  jupyter (planned)
+* Crypto (planned - should be easy)

 ## Running Instructions